We Are the World: Lyrics

 "We Are the World" is sung from a first-person viewpoint, allowing the audience to "internalize" the message by singing the word we together.
 It has been described as "an appeal to human compassion".
 The first lines of the chorus are: "We are the world, we are the children / we are the ones who make a brighter day / so let's start giving".

 Arrangement

-Lionel Richie, Stevie Wonder, Paul Simon, Kenny Rogers, James Ingram, Tina Turner and Billy Joel sing the first verse; Michael Jackson and Diana Ross sing the first chorus; Dionne Warwick, Willie Nelson and Al Jarreau sing the second verse; Bruce Springsteen, Kenny Loggins, Steve Perry and Daryl Hall sing the second chorus; Jackson, Huey Lewis, Cyndi Lauper, and Kim Carnes sing the bridge.
-"We Are the World" concludes with Bob Dylan and Ray Charles singing a full chorus, Wonder and Springsteen duetting, and ad libs from Charles and Ingram.
+Lionel Richie, Stevie Wonder, Paul Simon, Kenny Rogers, James Ingram, Tina Turner and Billy Joel sang the first verse; Michael Jackson and Diana Ross sang the first chorus; Dionne Warwick, Willie Nelson and Al Jarreau sang the second verse; Bruce Springsteen, Kenny Loggins, Steve Perry and Daryl Hall sang the second chorus; Jackson, Huey Lewis, Cyndi Lauper, and Kim Carnes sang the bridge.
 The structure is said to "create a sense of continuous surprise and emotional buildup".

 The following people sang in the chorus: Dan Aykroyd, Harry Belafonte, Lindsey Buckingham, Mario Cipollina, Johnny Colla, Sheila E., Bob Geldof, Bill Gibson, Chris Hayes, Sean Hopper, Jackie Jackson, La Toya Jackson, Marlon Jackson, Randy Jackson, Tito Jackson, Waylon Jennings, Bette Midler, John Oates, Jeffrey Osborne, Anita Pointer, June Pointer, Ruth Pointer, and Smokey Robinson.

-Composition

-The song starts in E major, and at the four-minute mark, modulates to F major, remaining in that key until the end.